milkey-mouse/git-lfs-s3-proxy/README.md

 - [Linode Object Storage](https://www.linode.com/docs/products/storage/object-storage/guides/manage-buckets/)
 - [DigitalOcean Spaces](https://docs.digitalocean.com/products/spaces/how-to/create/)

 We recommend R2 for its generous free tier: your LFS repos can store up to 10 GB and use unlimited bandwidth to write up to 1 million objects and read up to 10 million objects.
-If serving assets via [LFS Client Worker](https://github.com/milkey-mouse/git-lfs-client-worker), R2 has the additional benefit of being in the same datacenters as the worker.
+If serving assets via [LFS Client Worker](https://github.com/milkey-mouse/git-lfs-client-worker), R2 has the additional benefit of being in the same data centers as the worker.

 ### Create an access key